xrb936/xrb936.github.io/content/_index.md

       subtitle: ''
       text: |-
         I am currently a Research Associate at University of Waterloo.
 My research interests include pilot performance, flight safety, and cognitive modelling.
+        I will enroll in the Daniel Guggenheim School of Aerospace Engineering at the Georgia Institute of Technology in August 2024 to pursue a PhD in robotics under the supervision of Dr. Karen Feigh.
     design:
       columns: '1'
-  - block: collection
+  # - block: collection
-    content:
+  #   content:
-      title: Recent News
+  #     title: Recent News
-      subtitle: ''
+  #     subtitle: ''
-      text: ''
+  #     text: ''
-      # Page type to display.
+  #     # Page type to display.
 E.g. post, talk, publication...
-      page_type: post
+  #     page_type: post
-      # Choose how many pages you would like to display (0 = all pages)
+  #     # Choose how many pages you would like to display (0 = all pages)
-      count: 5
+  #     count: 5
-      # Filter on criteria
+  #     # Filter on criteria
-      filters:
+  #     filters:
-        author: ""
+  #       author: ""
-        category: ""
+  #       category: ""
-        tag: ""
+  #       tag: ""
-        exclude_featured: false
+  #       exclude_featured: false
-        exclude_future: false
+  #       exclude_future: false
-        exclude_past: false
+  #       exclude_past: false
-        publication_type: ""
+  #       publication_type: ""
-      # Choose how many pages you would like to offset by
+  #     # Choose how many pages you would like to offset by
-      offset: 0
+  #     offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
+  #     # Page order: descending (desc) or ascending (asc) date.
-      order: desc
+  #     order: desc
-    design:
+  #   design:
-      # Choose a layout view
+  #     # Choose a layout view
-      view: compact
+  #     view: compact
-      columns: '1'
+  #     columns: '1'
 ---